sentinel-hub/eo-learn/README.md

 Examples and introductions to the package can be found [here](https://github.com/sentinel-hub/eo-learn/tree/master/examples).
 A larger collection of examples is available at the [`eo-learn-examples`](https://github.com/sentinel-hub/eo-learn-examples) repository.
 While the examples there are not always up-to-date they can be a great source of ideas.

 In the past, `eo-learn` served as a collection of many useful tasks, originating from various contributors or projects.
-When the mission and purpose of `eo-learn` changed, we have decided to move these specific tasks to [`eo-learn-examples/extra-tasks`](https://github.com/sentinel-hub/eo-learn-examples/tree/main/extra-tasks), in order to keep `eo-learn` light and easier to maintain.
+In order to keep `eo-learn` light and easy to maintain, we have decided to move these specific tasks to [`eo-learn-examples/extra-tasks`](https://github.com/sentinel-hub/eo-learn-examples/tree/main/extra-tasks), .

 ## Contributions